dmfow/CheatSheets/Python Django.md

 # I. Restart the django server
 # J. Surf to: http://127.0.0.1:8000/accounts/login/ and login
-# K. Create a "homepage"
+# K. Create a "homepage" with some templates
 <!-- templates/base.html -->
 <!DOCTYPE html>
 <html>